Make-Ahead Thanksgiving Dinner Menu for Those Who Like to Get a Head Start

 Smoky Green Bean Casserole

-This make-ahead green bean casserole recipe is a life-saver for a few different reasons.
-For one, you can prep it up tp 24 hours early.
-Also, you can make it in your slow cooker, saving valuable oven space.
-Melty smoked Gouda cheese gives this slow-cooked green bean casserole its name, and makes each bite even more decadent.
+This make-ahead Thanksgiving green bean casserole is a lifesaver for a few reasons.
+First, you can prep it up to 24 hours ahead.
+Second, it cooks in your slow cooker, saving valuable oven space.
+Best of all, smoked Gouda, roasted red bell peppers, water chestnuts, and whole grain mustard amp up the flavor.

 Meringue-Topped Sweet Potato Casserole